Skip links

 Variations and Adjustments for Chicken Stir-Fry

-Chicken Stir-Fry is one of those meals I have adjusted many times depending on who is at the table, and Chef Thomas has found that small changes can shift the feel of the dish without changing how it cooks.
+Chicken Stir-Fry is one of those meals I’ve adjusted many times depending on who’s at the table.
+Chef Thomas has learned that small changes can shift the feel without changing how the dish cooks.
+When I build a fuller meal, I sometimes serve it alongside simple dishes like sheet pan Greek chicken and veggies or something rich such as creamy garlic chicken bites.

 Mild or Spicy